 - What do I want them to learn?
 Remember?
 Do?

 - How do I want to make them feel?

 As you craft your script, consider which parts of your story may be best communicated through the following:

 2) Voiceover: In marketing, we talk a lot about finding your brand’s voice.
 Voiceover is an opportunity to literally do that.
 VO accompanies on-screen animation, so the two work in tandem.
 But be wary of over-scripting.
 Having your voiceover artist read off your sales numbers from last year is a waste when that same information can be quickly and efficiently shown on screen with some animated data visualization.
+For example:

 4) Visuals-only: While not as commonly used, you can still create a compelling graphic with no text.
 (Again, think tradeshows.)

-Step 2: Storyboard While you Brainstorm the Visual Treatment
+Step 2: Storyboard While You Brainstorm the Visual Treatment

-Step 3: Take the Storyboards into Design
+Step 3: Take Your Storyboards into Design

 Step 4: Animate the Final Designs

 - Animation style: This isn’t just about fading in and out of scenes; how you transition from one point to the next influences how cohesive the story is.
-Swiping away a scene communicates finality, whereas moving from point A to point B keeps the story moving.
+Wiping away a scene communicates finality, whereas moving from point A to point B keeps the story moving.
 Remember: You don’t want to confuse or jar your audience.